-Hopefully, you’ve made your way here because you’ve found something you like on my website and want to what it’s like to work with me.
+Hopefully, you’ve made your way here because you’ve found something you like on my website or on Money with a Purpose and want to what it’s like to work with me.

 I’m grateful you are here.